 S. L. Diven, the school physician, compiles the sanitary report for the quarter ending on December 31, 1903.

-Richard Henry Pratt forwards letter from Alfred Blackbird requesting Pratt's assistance in exchanging land allotted to his family by the government.
+Richard Henry Pratt forwards letter from former student Alfred Blackbird requesting Pratt's assistance in exchanging land allotted to his family by the government.

 Colonel Richard H. Pratt submits a report that lists irregular employees who worked at the school during January 1904.
 The report includes details on compensation, position titles, race, and the number of days worked during that month.